klitsche/ffigen/README.md

 ## Requirements

 * PHP ^7.4
-* For examples: FFI extension must be available an enabled
+* For examples: FFI extension must be available and enabled

 ## Quick Start